-Southeastern Anatolia is a unique part of Turkey with a predominantly Kurdish population, which is very welcoming to the Western traveler.
+Southeastern Anatolia is a unique part of Turkey with a predominantly Kurdish population, which is very welcoming to the Western traveller.
 Apart from the Kurds, some areas, such as the region around Urfa, are inhabited by Arabs.
-The region is also known for its religious diversity, with of course the obligatory Sunni Muslims, Kurdish Alevites, and a large variety of Christian cults.
+The region is known for its religious diversity, with of course the obligatory Sunni Muslims, Kurdish Alevites, and a large variety of Christian cults.

 There's also some bad news.
-Like in Eastern Turkey, from 2015 onwards, the region cannot be considered to be safe for travel anymore.
+Like in Eastern Anatolia, from 2015 onwards, the region cannot be considered to be safe for travel anymore.
 The security situation is unpredictable and there is a significant threat of terrorism and kidnapping.
 We can only hope that it will turn for the better in the near future.